mystroken/g/README.md

 <br>

 NOTE: This project is deeply inspired by the [@ariiiman/r](https://github.com/ariiiman/r) repository.
-I started it initially for learning purposes, but then I challenged myself to make it even more optimized.
+Initially I started it for learning purposes, but then I challenged myself to make it even more optimized (if I can).

 ## Installation